 The NHS service offers general health advice and support over the telephone.
 They will triage the issue and mobilise an emergency response if needed.

 The Samaritans provide emotional support over the telephone at all times.
 They are a completely confidential service and are waiting for your call.

-This is a drop in service, no phone number is available
+This is a drop in service and so no phone number is available.

 Safe Haven is open for people experiencing a mental health crisis each day from 6pm to 11pm.
 Between 6pm - 8pm each evening they also provide the opportunity for you to speak to someone who knows and understands what you are going through with a two hour drop in for peer or wellbeing support.